Catherine of Aragon: Influence

-On 11 June 1513, Henry appointed Catherine Regent in England with the titles "Governor of the Realm and Captain General," while he went to France on a military campaign.
+On 11 June 1513, Henry appointed Catherine Regent in England with the titles "Governor of the Realm and Captain General", while he went to France on a military campaign.
 When Louis d'Orléans, Duke of Longueville, was captured at Thérouanne, Henry sent him to stay in Catherine's household.
 She wrote to Wolsey that she and her council would prefer the Duke to stay in the Tower of London as the Scots were "so busy as they now be" and she added her prayers for "God to sende us as good lukke against the Scotts, as the King hath ther."
 The war with Scotland occupied her subjects, and she was "horrible busy with making standards, banners, and badges" at Richmond Palace.
+Catherine wrote to towns, including Gloucester, asking them to send muster lists of men able to serve as soldiers.
 The Scots invaded and on 3 September 1513, she ordered Thomas Lovell to raise an army in the midland counties.

-Catherine rode north in full armour to address the troops, despite being heavily pregnant at the time.
+Catherine was issued with banners at Richmond on 8 September, and rode north in full armour to address the troops, despite being heavily pregnant at the time.
 Her fine speech was reported to the historian Peter Martyr d'Anghiera in Valladolid within a fortnight.
 Although an Italian newsletter said she was 100 mi north of London when news of the victory at Battle of Flodden Field reached her, she was near Buckingham.
-From Woburn Abbey she sent a letter to Henry along with a piece of the bloodied coat of King James IV of Scotland, who died in the battle, for Henry to use as a banner at the siege of Tournai.
+From Woburn Abbey, she sent a letter to Henry along with a piece of the bloodied coat of King James IV of Scotland, who died in the battle, for Henry to use as a banner at the siege of Tournai.

 Catherine's religious dedication increased as she became older, as did her interest in academics.
 She continued to broaden her knowledge and provide training for her daughter, Mary.
 Education among women became fashionable, partly because of Catherine's influence, and she donated large sums of money to several colleges.
 Henry, however, still considered a male heir essential.
 The Tudor dynasty was new, and its legitimacy might still be tested.
-A long civil war (1135–1154) had been fought the last time a woman (Empress Matilda) had inherited the throne.
-The disasters of civil war were still fresh in living memory from the Wars of the Roses.

 In 1520, Catherine's nephew, the Holy Roman Emperor Charles V, paid a state visit to England, and she urged Henry to enter an alliance with Charles rather than with France.
 Immediately after his departure, she accompanied Henry to France on the celebrated visit to Francis I, the Field of the Cloth of Gold.
 Within two years, war was declared against France and the Emperor was once again welcome in England, where plans were afoot to betroth him to Catherine's daughter Mary.